Renesas-SST/meta-renesas/meta-rzg2l/recipes-extend/sd-creator-readme/files/Readme.md

 # RZ/G2L-SBC SD Card creator flashing for Linux and Windows Platforms

 This release also includes automated host-side scripts that simplify the process of flashing the filesystem to SD cards.
+The flashing approach differs based on the host platform:

+- Linux: The flashing process is performed directly on the host PC, where the SD card is inserted, and a script writes the filesystem to the SD card.

+- Windows: The flashing process uses User Datagram Protocol (UDP), where the SD card remains inserted in the RZ/G2L-SBC board, and the filesystem is flashed remotely from the host PC.

-Select the appropriate script for your host platform, execute it, and power on the board.
+Select the appropriate script for your platform and follow the instructions to complete the flashing process

-The scripts support on both Linux and Windows OS.

 ## Outline of the folder
 ```